 Property damage awards for repairs, replacement, or loss-in-value that are less than the adjusted basis of your property are non-taxable.
 If the award exceeds your adjusted basis in the property, then the excess income is taxable.

 What WILL the IRS Tax?

 If you received any kind of tax benefit or wrote off certain expenses related to a personal injury case, then you must pay taxes on the portion of the award that compensated you for those out-of-pocket expenses.
 The IRS cannot tax anyone twice for the same money, but on the same token, you cannot claim a tax exemption twice on the same money.

 Taxable damages include the following:

-If you received an award in a personal injury or employment-related claim, the portion of the proceeds that is for lost wages is taxable.
+So, is a personal injury settlement considered income when it comes to lost wages?
+Only the portion of the proceeds that is for lost wages is taxable.
 These damages are taxable since you would have been tax had you earned wages by working.
 Since your award is untaxed, the IRS will then want their cut.
 This means the lost wages portion of your award will be subject to the social security wage base and social security and Medicare tax rates in effect in the year paid.

 Any interest on a settlement or award is taxable income.
 This is true, whether your attorney obtains post judgment interest on a verdict or interest based on the Unliquidated Damages Interest Act.

 Punitive damages are awarded to punish the at-fault driver for their egregious conduct and to deter them from disregarding the safety of others.
 These damages are always taxed as income.